Skip to main content

 To further remove randomness from games, Skillz has developed a sophisticated randomness replacement engine which can help “skillify” games that have some degree of chance embedded in them.

-For states where skill-based real prize gaming is not allowed, a player who logs in to Skillz will still be able to compete in virtual currency tournaments.
+For locations where skill-based real prize gaming is not allowed, a player who logs in to Skillz will still be able to compete in virtual currency tournaments.
 Skillz uses the built-in GPS in a player’s smartphone in order to determine location and eligibility to play for real prizes.

 Is your game a game of skill?